ccollie/valkey-rfc/TimeSeries.md

 The time series object also contains metadata like the retention policy, compaction policy, etc.

 ### TimeSeries Value Encoding
-TimeSeries Chunks have configurable sample encoding strategies, defaulting to Gorilla XOR compression Chunks can also be configured to store values as Uncompressed, but this is provided only for compatibility with RedisTimeseries.
+TimeSeries Chunks have configurable sample encoding strategies, defaulting to Gorilla XOR compression.
+Chunks can also be configured to store values as Uncompressed, but this is provided only for compatibility with RedisTimeseries.

 ### TimeSeries Indexing